Affording master’s or doctoral tuition after funding four undergraduate years can be tough without aid from MFT scholarships.

 Deadline: May 1st

-As one of the few MFT full tuition scholarships, the Paul L. Walker Merit Scholarships are awarded to six incoming students at Richmont Graduate University who are earning the Master of Arts in Marriage and Family Therapy.
-Eligible M.A. applicants must carry a minimum undergrad GPA of 3.5, present GRE scores of 1200 or better, exhibit maturity in Christian service, have research competence, and study full-time in Atlanta or Chattanooga.
+As one of the few MFT full tuition scholarships, the Paul L. Walker Merit Scholarships are awarded to six incoming students at Richmont Graduate University.
+They must be earning the Master of Arts in Marriage and Family Therapy.
+Eligible M.A. applicants must:

 Contact